-Handbag flying from my as I turn to put my eyes on our five year old.
+Handbag flying from my hand as I turned to put my eyes on our five year old.
 “Are you okay?”
 I gasp.

-Biting her lip, eyes wide and bleary, she nods, “Yes mommy”.
+Biting her lip with eyes wide and bleary, she nods, “Yes mommy”.

 The other car is rolling, away.
 Airbags inflated block the windows.
 I look at John, he also nods.